BinaryMinded/Fountain-Music/README.txt

 ABOUT THE SOURCE

-Fountain Music is distributed as an XCode project, which I am fairly sure is directory structure independent at this point.
-Parts of the source are rough (a couple unsuccessful attempts at a windows build have been made), but I hope it proves useful.
-The files in iTunesVisualAPI are modified versions of the Apple iTunes Visual API from the VizKit project (http://www.imagomat.de/vizkit/), which is in no way affiliated with Binary Minded Software.

-A copy of the GPL is included in the LICENSE file.
+Fountain Music is distributed as an XCode project.
+It is distributed under a BSD-style license in LICENSE.txt.

 Brian Moore
 bmoore [at] binaryminded [dot] com